jsuau/treehouse-madlib-game/README.md

 # User story:

 Create a game where a user inputs a noun, a verb and two adjectives.
-Store these inputs in variables and output them in a message that's a paragraph in the / <main> tag.
+Store these inputs in variables and output them in a message that's a paragraph in the main tag.

  In details, you'll need to: